delmic/odemis/doc/develop/index.rst

 Programming with Odemis and programming Odemis
 ##############################################

-This document covers the main aspects of developement with Odemis.
+This document covers the main aspects of development with Odemis.

 .. toctree::
     :maxdepth: 2